Advisors and Supervisory Committees

 - In the case of doctoral students, if programmatically available, the student may instead complete a thesis and examination for a Master’s Degree before exiting the Program.
 Decisions as to the desirability of these options will be made based on the progression of the student in his/her research project and how much time remains before completion of the work.

 - The student may leave ISU with the departing major advisor.

-- In the event of the death or physical or psychological incapacitation of the major advisor, resulting in an inability to fulfill the required advisory duties to the graduate student, the same procedure will apply (except, of course, 1.c.iii).
+- In the event of the death or incapacitation of the major advisor, resulting in an inability to fulfill the required advisory duties to the graduate student, the same procedure will apply (except, of course, 1.c.ii).

 - A student-initiated change of major advisor must be submitted to relevant Graduate Program Director and Department Chair as per the current Policy “Procedure for Changing a Major Advisor” (2012-2013 Graduate Catalog, p.
 13).

 - In the event a student is unable to form a committee or install a chair/major advisor for their thesis/dissertation, the student is thus unable to move forward with their degree requirement.
 The student may have two options to consider:

 - Withdraw from the academic program if they are not able to move forward with the thesis/dissertation requirement.

 - Apply to change academic programs, thus encountering a new set of requirements.